-Automatic Fade: Doors will automatically fade within Prospect as you teleport through them.
-The geometry must be on a layer named “Door”, "doors", "A-Door", etc to work.
+Door Fade: Doors will automatically fade* within Prospect as you teleport through them.
+The geometry must currently be on a layer named with the English word “Door”, "doors", "A-Door", etc to work.

 Additionally, the following objects/elements will fade when teleported through: